peer-base/peer-star/docs/rfc-identity.md

 ### Revoking a device

 Users must be able to revoke a device associated with an identity.
 To do so, users may see the list of devices associated with an identity and revoke any device of that list, including the device from which they are interacting.
-This will require interacting with the DID method (Root Private Key) to publish the device being revoked.
+This will require interacting with the DID method (Master Private Key) to publish the device being revoked.

 If a device becomes aware that it was revoked, it will trigger a wipe-out process where all the identity data stored locally will be deleted, including the Device Key and Authenticated Sessions.